 - Accenture LLP v.
 Computer Sciences Corporation, Supreme Court of the State of New York: Represented Accenture in prosecuting an action against Computer Sciences Corporation for breach of contract in connection with the outsourcing of information technology.
 The action was ultimately submitted for binding arbitration and was decided in favor of Accenture.

 - Garrick-Aug v.
 The Sports Club Company, et al, Supreme Court of the State of New York: Represented an owner of upscale fitness centers in a major real estate dispute.
-After a two-week bench trial, the judge granted a directed verdict dismissing all claims against our client.
+After a two-week bench trial, the Court granted a directed verdict dismissing all claims against our client.

 - Sand v.
 Coinmach, et al, US District Court, Eastern District of New York: Won a motion to dismiss, with prejudice, in a Rule 10b-5 class action against the company and its three senior executives.